mun-lang/book/src/ch02-01-values-and-types.md

 | 128-bit  | `i128`  | `u128`   |
 | arch     | `isize` | `usize`  |

+<span class="caption">Table 2-1: Integer Types in Mun</span>

+Signed integer types start with `i`, unsigned integer types with `u`, followed by the number of bits that the integer value takes up.
+Each signed variant can store numbers from -(2<sup>n - 1</sup>) to 2<sup>n - 1</sup> - 1 inclusive, where *n* is the number of bits that variant uses.
+Unsigned variants can store numbers from 0 to 2<sup>n - 1</sup>.
+By default Mun uses 32-bit signed integers.

-The size of the `isize` and `usize` types are defined by the architecture of the computer on which the program runs.
-On 64-bit architectures the `isize` and `usize` types are 64 bits whereas on 32-bit architectures they are 32 bits in size.
+The size of the `isize` and `usize` types depend on the target architecture.
+On 64-bit architectures,`isize` and `usize` types are 64 bits large, whereas on 32-bit architectures they are 32 bits in size.

 ### Floating-Point Types

-Mun also supports numbers with a decimal representation called *floating-point numbers*.
-These are represented by the `f32` and `f64` types.
-Similar to the integer types the `f32` is 32 bits in size and a `f64` is 64 bits in size.
+Real (or *floating-point*) numbers (i.e. numbers with a fractional component) are represented according to the IEEE-754 standard.
+The `f32` type is a single-precision float of 32 bits, and the `f64` type has double precision - requiring 64 bits.

 ```mun
 fn main() {